 It’s no secret that over the past several years the rate of fraud in the online advertising industry has increased significantly.
-With many organised ad fraud rings being discovered in recent years, fighting back against this rise in fraud has become a top priority for many advertisers.
+With many organised ad fraud rings being discovered in recent years, fighting back against this rise in fraud has become a top priority for every advertiser.

-In this article, we’ll be taking a look at what the ads.txt file is, and how it helps advertisers protect their ad budget from criminals.
+In this article, we’ll be taking a look at what the ads.txt file is, and how it helps ad buyers protect their ad budget from criminals.